fasbitX/dynamic-to-static/README.md

 # dynamic-to-static
 Host a Website on a Dynamic IP Network!
-Host Your Website on your own Desktop!
+Host Your Website on your own Desktop without paying for a Static IP address!

 You can now host your own website on your own computer, no static IP required!